 This calculator is for stainless steel spokes, other types of spoke material, eg. titanium, will have different elongation characteristics.

 Rounding the spoke lengths

 The advised lengths are the recommended minimum.
+Always round the fractional spoke lengths up, and do not round down.
 You can round up by up to 2mm, which means you can always find an even or odd size spoke length.
 The often quoted rule for spoke rounding that says +/- 1mm does not apply to this calculator.
 For more help, and examples of how to round the lengths, calculate a spoke table, then click the heading "Spoke lengths".